 Pricing: Starts at $375/mo

 This far-reaching compatibility makes Procore a fantastic program to consider as the centerpiece of your entire software suite.
-The intuitiveness of those integrations will also make you very quickly forget that Procore doesn’t actually have scheduling and resource management functionality.
+The intuitiveness of those integrations will also make you very quickly forget that Procore doesn’t have scheduling and resource management functionality.
 Rather, its core features are bidding, budgeting, and — of course — project management.

 #3.
 Workzone